Wn18 Quineville le Bours Neuf le Havre

 The view into Quineville le Havre from the beach.

-And a then and now picture from an Allied Intelligence Report.
+A then and now photo from an Allied Intelligence Report.
 The truck was their personnel transport.
-They went around France in 1945 photographing the beaches, just in case the British Army had to re land in France in a future war.
+They went all around the French coast in 1945 photographing the beaches.
+Just in case the British Army had to re land in France in a future war.

 Continuing along the tank wall south.